How to Stop Your Puppy Crying at Night

 - Be sure to put newspaper down, but not in their crate, as this makes them think it is OK to defecate where they should be sleeping.

-- It might be a good idea to feed treats in the area that you want them to sleep, this re enforces the area as being related to positive things.
+- It might be a good idea to feed puppy treats in the area that you want them to sleep.
+This re-enforces the area as being related to positive things.

 - Get into the habit of setting an alarm in the middle of the night to take them to go toilet.
 You want to wake up before the puppy does by itself, and starts crying for you to take them.

 - When taking them to the toilet in the middle of the night, don’t play or talk with them much.
-Toilet time in the middle of night shouldn’t be rewarding, otherwise they’ll think waking up in the middle of the night is a good thing.
+Toilet time in the middle of the night shouldn’t be rewarding.
+Otherwise, they’ll think waking up in the middle of the night is a good thing.

 - Set a defined sleeping schedule so that your puppy doesn’t become distressed by constant changes to their routine.

-- If your puppy has woken you up with crying and clearly needs to go to the toilet, simply wait until their is a break in the whining so that you’re not re enforcing their behavior.
+- If your puppy has woken you up with crying and clearly needs to go to the toilet.
+Simply wait until there is a break in the whining so that you’re not re-enforcing their behavior.